Dear boy moms, you are blessed and this is why…

 She turned back around and our eyes met.
 We exchanged a knowing look that only two mothers of all boys would understand, connecting us across two generational gaps.

 Mother of all boys.
 I am so very blessed.

-Author’s note: When I published the orginal verson of this story on The Huffington Post it went viral.
+Author’s note: When I published the original version of this story on The Huffington Post, it went viral.
 I had an opportunity recently to audition for a mom-story-telling show.
 When I thought about the story I wanted to share, I kept going back to this near-and-dear-to-my-heart moment.
 I love how the power of one person’s words can be so uplifting.
 So, I combined the Huffington Post piece with a talk I had done at MOPS on raising sons.
 This was the result.
-So, here’s an updated version from a perspective of a mom now raising older sons.
+So, here’s an updated version from the perspective of a mom now raising older sons.
 I hope you enjoy it.